 - See Also

-The origins of Indian jewelry are rooted in the cultures and peoples living through the American southwest.
+The History of Native American Jewelry is rooted in the culture and people living through the American southwest.
 Peoples of the world have all made jewelry and adornments of some kind and the Indians of the southwest were no different.
 Certain historical processes have given American Indian jewelry a strong presence in today's modern style.
 The use of Turquoise is by far the most influential aspect of ancient Indian jewelry used in modern western fashion.
 Archeological evidence supports the theory that stones, which include turquoise, shells, and carved fetishes, predate the Christian epoch.
 Turquoise that was found in Hohokam excavations in southern Arizona has dated back to 200 B.C.
 Even older in central Mexico, approximately 600-700 B.C., and in South America about 900 B.C.

 During World War II, money was hard to come by for the Native American whose income at the time was less than $300 a year on the reservation.
 Turquoise was scarce and very expensive, so petrified wood was used because it was readily available and the Native American could find it on the reservation.
 Cutting was difficult in those days.
 They had to use hammers to flake off the petrified wood and then grind it with an old hand cranked grinding wheel.
 Polishing was the most difficult because electricity was not available.
 The silversmiths would hone the stone down on a piece of buckskin with wood-ash grit, and the finishing polish was done by using natural facial oils and rubbing it on pants for hours to achieve a sheen.
 Even then it was dull.
 These are some of the old methods that were used and certainly not to be laughed at just because they were crude and primitive.
 It was at that time that they were first coming into the "new jewelry".
 Over the past 40 years there has been "new art" out of the "old art".

-If you look at the jewelry recieved by museums forty-five years ago, then look at the pieces they are recieving today, you will see that there has been an improvement in the quality in Native American jewelry all along the lines.
+If you look at the Native American Jewelryrecieved by museums forty-five years ago, then look at the pieces they are recieving today, you will see that there has been an improvement in the quality in Native American jewelry all along the lines.
 The Navajo technique used both hammered silver and heavy clustered turquoise.
 This was probably the earliest recorded concept in jewelry design.
 Now the Navajo have progressed into finer pieces where they have highly cut stones and cabachons.

 There are people today who say that a lot of the stones are by non Native American.
 This really doesn't make that much difference since most other jewelry makers around the world do not cut their own diamonds and emeralds.
 Another thing, there is not electricity on all parts of the reservation.
 Therefore, for Native American to continue making jewelry, and since the general public demands high quality, Native Americans do buy a lot of pre-cut turquoise.
 There are many good stones today, however, that are cut by very fine Native American Artists.